-Contracts that commit the College to a dollar value exceeding $30,000 or duration of more than one year must be signed by a Designated Agent and cannot be delegated.
-In addition, any contracts that would commit the College to a financial obligation exceeding $50,000 must be signed by the Chief Operating Officer.
+Contracts that commit the College to a financial obligation exceeding $30,000 or duration of more than one year must be signed by a Designated Agent and cannot be delegated.
+In addition, any contracts that would commit the College to a financial obligation of $50,000 or more must be signed by the Chief Operating Officer.

 The person(s) signing a contract on the College’s behalf is responsible for: